 Overall, surveyed riders gave good ratings to most service elements, with an overall service rating of 2.99, where 3.0 represents a "good" rating.
 Five service elements received ratings of 3.0 or higher, with driver courtesy receiving the highest rating of 3.34.
 Availability of intercity connections, on-time performance, rider information and fares all received ratings slightly below 3.0; the average rating for frequency of services was significantly lower at 2.72.
-Both transit facilities and bus shelters received average ratings slightly higher than "fair", while myStop and NextBus were rated less than "fair" with averages of about 1.8, indicating low satisfaction with these real-time bus apps.
+Both transit facilities and bus shelters received average ratings slightly higher than "fair", while myStop and NextBus were rated less than "fair" with averages of about 1.8, indicating low satisfaction with these apps, presumably because they were not supported with real time data when the survey was fielded.